-Policy 47: criteria Relevant paragraph references in the Practice Guidance Requirement specific to the National Park Where this should be described in your management plan proposal area of operation have been investigated and shown to be impracticable. plan D. The development is well integrated into the landscape and does not have adverse visual effects.
-3.7, 3.37 - 3.52 especially Baseline; summary in Design / Strategy; full a) Generally 43 description in the Land Management element of your management plan under the heading Landscape b) Associated activities 1 YES As above c) Lighting YES As above E. The proposal requires a countryside location and is tied directly to the land on which it is located, and involves agriculture, forestry or horticulture.
-1,9, 1.11 a) Food needs from the site 3.23 - 3.24 Land Based Activity element of your b) Income from the site 3.27 - 3.28 Subsistence - Food Land Based Activity element of your management plan under the heading Enterprise Income c) Energy and waste assimilation 3.53 - 3.67 Waste and Energy and Water elements of your management plan
+Po licy 47: criteria Relevant paragraph references in the Practice Guidance Requirement specific to the National Park Where this should be described in your management plan been investigated and shown to be impracticable. plan The development is well integrated into the landscape and does not have adverse visual effects.
+Generally 3.7, 3.37 - 3.52 especially 3.42 - 3.43 & 3.47 Baseline; summary in Design / Strategy; full description in the Land Management element of your management plan under the heading Landscape b) Associated activities - YES As above c) Lighting YES As above Ε. The proposal requires a countryside location and is tied directly to the land on which it is located, and involves agriculture, forestry or horticulture.
+1,9, 1.11 a) Food needs from the siteb) Income from the site 3.23 - 3.24 Land Based Activity element of your management plan under the heading Subsistence - Food b) Theome from the site 3.27 - 3.28 Land Based Activity element of your management plan under the heading Enterprise - Income c) Energy and waste assimilation 3.53 - 3.67 Waste and Energy and Water elements of your management plan

-Policy 47: criteria Relevant paragraph references in the Practice Guidance Requirement specific to the National Park Where this should be described in your management plan F. The proposal will provide sufficient livelihood for and substantially meet the needs of residents on the site.
+Ро licy 47: criteria Relevant paragraph references in the Practice Guidance Requirement specific to the National Park Where this should be described in your management plan F. The proposal will provide sufficient livelihood for and substantially meet the needs of residents on the site.
 1.9, 1.11 a) Generally 3.18 - 3.21, 3.25, 3.27, 3.31 Land Based Activity element of your management plan under the headings Subsistence - Food and Enterprise - Income b) Provision of financial information 3.29 YES Land Based Activity element of your management plan under the headings Enterprise - Income G. The number of adult residents should be directly related to the functional requirements of the enterprise.
-3.30 - 3.31 Land Based Activity element of your management plan under the headings Occupants H. In the event of the development involving members of more than one family, the proposal will be managed and controlled by a trust, co-operative or other similar mechanism in which the occupiers have an interest.
+3.30 - 3.31 Land Based Activity element of your management plan under the headings Occupants Н. In the event of the development involving members of more than one family, the proposal will be managed and controlled by a trust, co-operative or other similar mechanism in which the occupiers have an interest.
 1.19, 3.12 Summary in Design / Strategy.
 Details set out in an Appendix.